 The second sees a fake policeman stage two kidnappings; naturally the Saint decides he, too, should have one of his gang play a policeman to confuse the crooks.
 The car chase this time involves a Desurio, and goes further afield, to Dartmoor.
 Inspector Teal of Scotland Yard is queried to discover what the game is for; the crooks are delivered to Scotland Yard, and the loot has its own trip to make.
 Inspector Teal is once again allowed to clean up.

-The last story doesn't involve some imaginary make of car, but a yacht and a seaplane; a group of rich men and their jewelry-wearing wives are lured onto the yacht in a scam that, if all went well, was going to relieve them of their jewels and money.
+The last story doesn't involve some imaginary make of car, but a yacht and a seaplane; a group of rich men and their jewelry-wearing wives are lured on the yacht in a scam that, if all went well, was going to relieve them of their jewels and money.
 All does not go well, unless you're counting for the Saint.

 From the introduction:

 "It is thrilling enough for a boy to skirmish with imaginary savages in a stalk through the woods.
-Later he will discover much quieter and deadlier monsters, while at the same time he is reaching towards the stars."I don't know whether that's a Desurio or Furillac or maybe just some muscle car from thirty years after the date of the stories, but it is:
+Later he will discover much quieter and deadlier monsters, while at the same time he is reaching towards the stars."I don't know whether that's a Desurio or Furillac or maybe just some muscle car from forty years after the date of the stories, but it is: